Kings Hill: Public art

 The development features a number of major sculptures commissioned by the developers.
 On the roundabout between the business park and the residential area is A different ball game by Kevin Atherton which consists of a 10 ft diameter reflective ball being pushed in different directions by three life-size bronze figures which were cast from local people.
 On the A228 roundabout to the north of the business park is a 45 ft tall obelisk style sculpture called L'Ambiente created by Enzo Torcoletti.
 Smaller sculptures on the site include a statue depiction of a tug of war game on the roundabout near to Kings Hill Primary and memorials to Group Captain Peter Townsend and Bill Rouse, late chairman of the site's developers.

 Transport

-Kings Hill has bus links to Maidstone, Tonbridge, Tunbridge Wells and Chatham.
-Services are run by Arriva Southern Counties including the X1 express to Maidstone via the M20 motorway, and the X2 shuttle to West Malling railway station.
-From the station there are trains to London, Maidstone and Ashford.

-As well as the road links there are further footpath and bridleway links to Wateringbury and East Malling.
+Kings Hill has bus links to Maidstone, Tonbridge, Tunbridge Wells and Chatham, and most services are run by Arriva Southern Counties.
+From West Malling railway station there are trains to London, Maidstone and Ashford.
+There are further footpath and bridleway links to Wateringbury and East Malling.